xding78/Sharing/glossary_draft.rst

 H
 ---

+.. _hashing:

+**Hashing** |br|
+Hashing is the procedure that a miner on a Proof-of-Work_ blockchain_ constantly repeats in order to find an eligible signature (aka a proof of work).
+In other words, it is the procedure of repeatedly inserting a random string of digits into a hashing formulae until finding a desirable output.

 **HashGraph** |br|
 World’s first fast, secure and fair distributed ledger, Hedera Hashgraph can perform 500,000 transactions per second.
 It is a directed acyclic graph that has the properties of the DLT and doesn’t need Proof-Of-Work (POW) like Blockchain based platforms.